10 Computer Science Camps for High School Students

 Cost: $5,060 (includes tuition, fees, housing, meals, orientation, excursions & activities, basic health insurance, and on-site support) + $25 (application fee)

 Eligibility: Students must be at least 16 years old at the start of the program.
-Students applying must have completed 10th or 11th grade by the start of the program, and an overall B average (3.0, weighted or unweighted) in all their high school coursework.
+Students must have completed 10th or 11th grade by the start of the program and have an overall B average (3.0, weighted or unweighted) in all their high school coursework.
 Open to domestic and international high school students.

 Application Deadline: March 11

-This intensive two-week program is designed for motivated high school students interested in computer science who want to experience college-level student life.
-No prior coding experience is required to apply!
-During the program, participants will learn essential computer science concepts, collaborative programming, and problem-solving skills.
-The curriculum is based on the renowned Beauty and Joy of Computing (BJC) course used by Berkeley undergraduates.
-Students will exclusively use Snap!, a visual programming language.
-Additionally, they will work on a programming project of their own design and interest, which they will present at the program's 'Code Celebration' event.
+This two-week program is for motivated high school students interested in computer science who want to experience college-level student life.
+No prior coding experience is required to apply.
+During the program, you will learn essential computer science concepts, collaborative programming, and problem-solving skills.
+The curriculum is based on the Beauty and Joy of Computing (BJC) course used by Berkeley undergraduates.
+You will use Snap!, a visual programming language.
+Additionally, you will work on a programming project of your own design, which you will present at the program's 'Code Celebration' event.
+To learn more about this program, check out our complete guide here.

 Location: In-person (Rice University, Houston, TX) and virtual